Mighty Muggs

-Mighty Muggs are a vinyl–plastic collectible toy series made by Hasbro.
-The toys resemble super deformed versions of characters from the following franchises: Star Wars, Marvel Comics, Indiana Jones, G.I.
+Mighty Muggs are a brand of vinyl–plastic collectible toy series made by Hasbro.
+The figurines resemble super deformed versions of characters from the following franchises: Star Wars, Marvel Comics, Indiana Jones, G.I.
 Joe, and Transformers.

-There is a line of smaller figures, called Mini Muggs, as well as blank Mighty Muggs for customization.
+There is a line of smaller figures, called "Mini Muggs", as well as blank Mighty Muggs for customization.
 The line was commercially dormant for a few years, but certain retailers received exclusive 'continuation' lines.
 Comic-Con International 2011 had an exclusive Avengers line.

 In 2017, Hasbro announced the return of Star Wars, Marvel & Transformers-themed Mighty Muggs for release in 2018.